zonneplan/KiBot/docs/source/introduction.rst

 of all, scriptably.
 This means you can use a Makefile to export your KiCad PCBs just as needed, or do it in a CI/CD environment.

-For example, it’s common that you might want for each board rev:
+For example, it’s common that you might want for each board rev to create/do:

 -  Check ERC/DRC one last time (using `KiCad Automation Scripts <https://github.com/INTI-CMNB/kicad-automation-scripts/>`__)